fun-zoological-computing/LearningGitGitHub/lab_assignment1.md

 # Lab Tutorial part 1 (1.5%)
 ### Submission requirements:

-Submission is via GIT Classroom, and Turnitin.
+Submission is via GIT Classroom
 For turnit-in Copy the code as plain text to a document and submit.
 ## GitHub Pitfalls: